-A placement that is made for any purpose, such as an assessment or bridging placement, which is planned, but not intended to provide a long-term placement for the child/young person.
+A placement that is made for any purpose, such as assessment, bridging or remand, which is planned, but not intended to provide a long-term placement for the child / young person.
 The period of short-term care could be for a few days, weeks or months, while plans are made for the child's future by the local authority.
+A short-term placement may become a long-term placement if the care plan of the child changes and the Foster carer and the other Professionals involved feel this might be the best option.